epurpur/python-intro/README.md

   * a=5
   * a=7
     * totally works, a was just reassigned to point to 7

+## Error Messages
+* Tell you when (and hopefully where) your code breaks.
+* Some are more readable and helpful than others
+* Read them from the bottom up

 ## Functions
 * print(a) # this function will show us what a points to